lautarodragan/jolteon/docs/BUGS.md

 This happens in the Artist/Album Tree in the Library, too, but this component hasn't been replaced by the generic List component yet, and it lacks some features it has, so there's no sense in fixing it there.
 It just needs to be replaced by the generic list component, but the list component needs to be enhanced before that can happen, to support a "tree" view.

+## High CPU Usage (in rare case)

+On a fresh Arch Linux install, without pipewire, Jolteon consumes a crazy amount of CPU.
+Many things do not work well without a proper audio setup, and using the system without pipewire (or something equivalent) is not a normal thing, but, still, `mpv` doesn't do this — it's CPU usage is normal, even in this situation.

+Profiling with